ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 - **Optimizer**: AdamW with a learning rate of $10^{-3}$ and weight decay of $10^{-4}$.
 - **Batch Size**: 32 images.
 - **Training Duration**: 100 epochs with early stopping based on validation loss.
-- **Learning Rate Scheduler**: Reduce learning rate on plateau with a patience of 5 epochs and a factor of 0.5.
+- **Learning Rate Scheduler**: Reduce learning rate on plateau with a patience of 1 epoch and a factor of 0.5.

 These configurations provide a good balance between performance and computational efficiency, allowing the models to learn meaningful representations while remaining trainable on consumer-grade hardware.